John Coughlin (figure skater): Sexual assault allegations, skating suspension, and death

 On December 17, 2018, the United States Center for SafeSport listed Coughlin's name with the note "Interim Measure – Restriction", following allegations that he denied.
 He subsequently resigned as U.S. brand manager for John Wilson Blades.
 On January 17, 2019, after SafeSport had changed Coughlin's status to "interim suspension", U.S. Figure Skating suspended him.

 The following afternoon, police were dispatched to his father's home in Kansas City following a report that Coughlin had been found dead by hanging.
 The department confirmed Coughlin's manner of death to be suicide.
 The incident report stated that he hanged himself.

 In February 2019, SafeSport closed the investigation, saying that "[the Center] cannot advance an investigation when no potential threat exists."

-In May 2019, in a Facebook post, former skating partner Bridget Namiotka accused Coughlin of having sexually abused her over a period of two years in the mid-2000s.
+In May 2019, in a Facebook post, former skating partner Bridget Namiotka accused Coughlin of having sexually abused her over a period of two years in the mid-2000s and of hurting at least nine other individuals.
 She had skated with him while she was between the ages of 14 and 17.
 He was four years older than she was.

 Namiotka died on July 25, 2022.
 Her parents released a statement that said, in part, "Bridget succumbed to her long struggles with addiction after several very difficult years of dealing with the trauma of sexual abuse."

 In July 2019, former US ladies' champion and World silver medalist Ashley Wagner reported that Coughlin had sexually assaulted her in 2008 at a US national team training camp.

 In December 2019, former US skater Melissa Bulanhagui accused Coughlin of having groomed her and other underage skaters at the rink where they both trained.
 Bulanhagui was between the ages of 14 and 18 at the time, and Coughlin was five years her senior.